rvessell/ece3005/howto.md

 #### Line Breaks and Indentions
 ---------------------

-  Like many programming languages, Markdown does not recognize new lines as new lines.
+  Like many programming languages, Markdown does not recognize new lines as new lines and or tabs as indentions.
+While this is not exactly a Markdown syntax, it is an HTML symbol which is natively supported in Markdown.

 To create a line break at any point in your text, add `<br`.
 - For example, `break here <br> please` generates <br>
 break here <br> please

+To create an indention `&nbsp;` can be used.
+- For example, `&nbsp; This is the beginning of a paragraph.
+It has more than one sentence.` generates.<br>
+&nbsp; This is the beginning of a paragraph.
+It has more than one sentence.

 #### Alignment
 ---------------------